NEW TRIP

 Comprehensive travel insurance for emergency medical evacuation is required for this cruise.

-Arrive: Queenstown, New Zealand
+Arrive: Auckland, New Zealand

-Depart: Auckland, New Zealand
+Depart: Queenstown, New Zealand

 Note: This trip is not exclusive to, nor operated by, Wilderness Travel, who acts solely as an agent in booking your reservation with the operator.
 Please download the Rate Sheet in the Dates & Pricing section to see the full pricing details and contact our Cruise Collection Specialists to check availability.

-Arrive in Queenstown and make your way to the designated hotel where you will spend the first night of the expedition.
+Arrive in Auckland and make your way to the designated hotel where you will spend the first night of the expedition.
 This evening there will be an informal get-together at the hotel for dinner; an excellent opportunity to meet fellow adventurers on your voyage and some of the expedition team.

 New Zealand's "coolest little capital," Wellington, is an exceptional natural harbor.
 The ship will dock in the center of the action from where you can easily explore the vibrant city on foot.
 Visit the cable car, explore the world renowned Zealandia nature reserve, discover the Botanic Gardens, and visit Te Papa, New Zealand's national museum.